Weymouth Museum: History

 Weymouth Museum closed again in 2016, with the Brewers Quay emporium closing in 2017.
 In January 2016, Weymouth and Portland Borough Council gave approval of Weymouth Museum Trust's plans to relocate and expand the museum within Brewers Quay as part of the building's wider redevelopment project.
 The trust revealed its intentions to gain some of the estimated £300,000 project cost from the Heritage Lottery Fund, while the council pledged £94,000.
 In March 2018, the museum reopened using temporary exhibitions to display a small proportion of its collection within Brewers Quay.
 The £300,000 redevelopment project was expected to be completed for a 2020 opening, but the plans stalled.

+The second temporary pop-up Weymouth Museum in St Thomas Street, opened in 2025.

-On 30 May 2022, a temporary "pop-up shop" museum was opened in St Thomas Street and remained in use until 27 October 2023.
+On 30 May 2022, a temporary pop-up shop museum and gift shop was opened in St Thomas Street and remained in use until 27 October 2023.
+A new pop-up museum opened in a nearby unit in summer 2025.
 The redevelopment of Brewers Quay, which commenced in 2024, is due to be completed in 2026, with space reserved for the museum on the ground floor.